chemacarceller/Godot-Rotating-Movement-Component/README.md

 If you only want to use the module without modifying the code, the .so and .dll files for both denug and pararelease are provided.
 These must be placed in the res://main/bin directory of your project, as specified in the .gdextension file that is also provided.

+Documentation explaining how this component works still needs to be created; however, its use can be seen by studying the Third Person Character Demo project.

 ============================================================================

 Este es el desarrollo de un componente básico de movimiento giratorio escrito en C++ diseñado para conectarse a un Node3D en Godot